ably/ably-asset-tracking-android/README.md

 Ably Asset Tracking SDKs provide an easy way to track multiple assets with realtime location updates powered by [Ably](https://ably.io/) realtime network and Mapbox [Navigation SDK](https://docs.mapbox.com/android/navigation/overview/) with location enhancement.

+**Status:** this is a preview release.
+That means that it contains a subset of the final SDK functionality, and the APIs are subject to change.

 Ably Asset Tracking is:

 - **easy to integrate** - comprising two complementary SDKs with easy to use APIs, available for multiple platforms: